This website uses cookies

 Read our Privacy policy and Terms of use for more information.

-I believe you’ve all been in a familiar situation: You ask the agent to change signup form validation.
-It updates the form, the server-side validator, even the e2e test.
-Green across the board.
-You ship.
+Let’s take a simple story: We ask the agent to change the signup form validation.
+It updates the form, the server-side validation logic, even the e2e test.

 • Why did the test suite stay green?

 Eventually, the blame lands on the agent.
-You create a hotfix, check signup & password reset, release, and hope the fix didn't break something else.
+We create a hotfix, manually check signup and password reset, we release, and hope the fix didn't break something else.

 What do we actually want to know?

-Agents have a weird tendency to feed us the false feeling of confidence: they hand you a clean diff, a long list of checkmarks, and a good explanation, yet you still can't trust it.
+Agents have a weird tendency to feed us the false feeling of confidence: they write a long list of checkmarks and a plausible explanation.
 These artifacts describe the change from the agent’s perspective, but they do not clearly reflect what happened to the system.

 What we actually want to know is usually more nuanced.